 Various approaches have been used to address these problems and Dr Farhadieh will discuss whether neck lift surgery or another treatment performed at our Sydney or Canberra locations would be best suited to your needs.
 Where a small incision under the chin is needed, the skin’s natural creases can camouflage it.
 An incision around the ears allows access to the neck.
 This incision is often an extension of the facelift part of the operation.
-It is important that in any rejuvenation approach to the neck and face, the whole is considered.
-A piecemeal approach to facial rejuvenation at the very least sacrifices harmony in favour of addressing one small part, bringing other problem areas into sharper focus.
+It is important that in any rejuvenation approach to the neck and face, the whole face is considered.
+A piece-by-piece approach to facial rejuvenation can enhance other problems areas, so it’s important to look at all area at once.

-A combination of mimetic muscle manipulation, fat resection and redraping of the neck with excision of this excess skin results in a rejuvenated appearance, re-establishing the sharper and well-defined angles of the neck and jaw.
+A combination of mimetic muscle manipulation, fat resection and re-draping of the neck with excision of this excess skin results in a rejuvenated appearance.
+This re-establishes the sharper and well-defined angles of the neck and jaw.

 The operation is performed under general anaesthetic with an overnight admission.
-After discharge, a follow-up appointment is made 5–7 days postoperatively.
+After discharge, a follow-up appointment is made 5–7 days.
 Some swelling and bruising is to be expected, but this usually resolves by the end of the second week.
 Your relationship with your surgeon is the most important aspect of this journey.
 We are dedicated to being there with you for every step of the journey.